Coherent Biexciton Transport in the Presence of Exciton-Exciton Annihilation in Molecular Aggregates: Result and discussion

 \subsection{J- vs H-aggregates}

 An interesting question that arises is whether one can distinguish the spatio-temporal dynamics of biexcitons given the exciton band structure.
 As is well known, for an incoherent initial condition in the single-exciton manifold, J- and H-aggregates cannot be distinguished through population dynamics alone.
 To separate their effects, one must instead examine coherences or related optical properties such as absorption and emission spectra.
 Similarly, for incoherent biexciton initial conditions, J- and H-aggregates cannot be distinguished using time-resolved emission or MSD, as both probes only the population dynamics.
 To compare J- and H-aggregates, instead of MSD, we consider relative MSD, defined as $\text{MSD}(t)-\text{MSD}(0)$, since the initial spread of exciton density differs for J- and H-aggregates due to their different momentum components.
 In Fig.~\ref{fig:fig4} the distinction between J- and H-aggregates is determined not only by the \textit{sign} of the excitonic coupling but also by the momentum composition of the optically bright biexciton state.
-For J-aggregates, the initial biexciton is constructed from the lowest two standing-wave exciton modes $k_1=\frac{\pi}{N_{mol}+1}$ and $k_2=\frac{2\pi}{N_{mol}+1}$, whereas for H-aggregates it involves high-momentum modes near the top of the exciton band at $k_1=\frac{2\pi}{N_{mol}+1}$ and $k_2=\frac{N_{mol}\pi}{N_{mol}+1}$.\cite{spano1991fermion} Although these states are all optically bright and exhibit nearly identical emission dynamics, their transport properties differ markedly.
-The MSD and the time-dependent diffusivity exhibit a pronounced sensitivity to the momentum composition and phase structure of the initial biexciton state.
-This sensitivity results in enhanced spatial spreading in J-aggregates and suppressed transport in H-aggregates, particularly under traveling-wave initialization.
-This behavior can be understood from the population current appearing in Eq.~\eqref{eq:population_eqn}, which is proportional to the imaginary part of the inter-site coherences.
-For a homogeneous molecular aggregate with nearest-neighbor coupling $J$, the exciton dispersion ($2J\cos k$) results a group velocity ($2J\sin k$).
-Since the population current is directly proportional to imaginary part of the coherences, it is therefore linked to both the magnitude and \textit{sign} of $2J\sin k$, and hence to the phase gradients encoded in the coherences.
+For J-aggregates, the initial biexciton is constructed from the lowest two standing-wave exciton modes $k_1=1$ and $k_2=2$, whereas for H-aggregates it involves high-momentum modes near the top of the exciton band at $k_1=2$ and $k_2=N_{mol}$.\cite{spano1991fermion}